 The second reason to use magnets is that they will hold your needle in place.
 Often, this will be while you take a break from stitching, or when you need to set your needle down and prepare a new length of embroidery floss.
 You can also use it to hold pre-threaded or extra embroidery needles securely in place as you stitch.
 Using a needle minder allows you to pre-thread several needles and park them, which keeps them handy and ready for use while working your embroidery.

 If you don't want to attach a needle minder to your work, another similar option is to keep a magnetic pin cushion handy.
 These come in a variety of styles, but in essence, they are a small dish with a magnet underneath, which holds the needles or pins in place.
 It's less portable but serves the same purpose.

 Where to Buy One

 Your local needlework shop may carry a few styles of needle minders, but you'll find a much larger selection online.
-They are often made of wood, resin, fabric covered buttons, or other small objects.
+They are often made of wood, resin, fabric-covered buttons, or other small objects.
 Hard enamel needle minders that are similar to collectible pins are very popular.
 You can also make your own needle minder or convert a refrigerator magnet or magnetic pin.
-If you have a tendency to lose your embroidery needle as you work, this is a tool you'll want to add to your collection!
+If you tend to lose your embroidery needle as you work, this is a tool you'll want to add to your collection.

 Caution: Remove the needles and the needle minder from the fabric before tucking everything into your workbasket when you have finished working on your project for the day.
 The minders may come off while stored, and you will lose your needles.
 Plus, you don't want to reach into a bag and get an unpleasant surprise!
 It's much safer to stow your needles in a needlebook when you aren't working.